elblvr05/elblvr05/README.md

 # Get To Know Me!

 In this page, you shall get to know who I am more and how I view my life!
-This page will consist of the **Basic Information**, **Interests**, and some **Fun Facts** along the way!
+This page will consist of the **Basic Information** and some **Fun Facts**!
 The questions here are from Pinterest, so credits to the owner!
 Without further ado, let's start!

 🦋🦋🦋